Using EAP and PEAP with FreeRADIUS¶

 Client Requires password on .p12

-If your client will not load the .p12 without a password on it, and space does not work you can add a password with openssl
+If a client will not load the .p12 without a password on it, and space does not work, add a password with openssl

 openssl pkcs12 -export -certfile ca.crt -in user.crt -inkey user.key -out user.p12